kingmiiidas/startup/README.md

 ## Usage of Technologies

 - **HTML** - Uses One HTML page total in correct code structures.
-One will be used to login, one will be used for the home/discovery page, offers to trade, and offers to buy.
+One will be used to login, for the home/discovery page, offers to trade, and offers to buy.
 - **CSS** - Application styling that works visually on different screen sizes.
 Variety of color and transitions.
 - **React** - Build dynamic interfaces with a component-based approach.
 Will use react state management features.
 - **Service** - Backend service using the following endpoints:
   - Login endpoint
   - Posts endpoint
-  - likes endpoint
   - Profile endpoint
 - **DB/Login** - Store old and new users and photos in the database.
 Credentials securely stored in database.
 No access to anything unless authenticated.
 - **WebSocket** - Enable real-time communication